kanai6344/Note_App/README.md

 No installation required!
 This is a client-side only application.

 1. Download the project files
-2. Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge)
+2. Open `index.html` in any modern browser

 ## Usage